Vasileios20/simeio-therapy/TESTING.md

 Each page was run through the Web Accessibility Evalulation Tool (WAVE).

-The alerts on all pages come from the hamburger menu where I had to add a checkbox input, without an href as on mobile devices wouldn't open the menu.
-[Borrowed code for the hamburger menu](https://codepen.io/alvarotrigo/pen/MWEJEWG)
+The alerts on all pages shown because on the header the logo image and the home button adjacent links go to the same URL.

-On 404 page the alerts come from the text content that the tool (WAVE) considers as headings.
+On 404 page the alerts come, in addition to the one above, from the text content that the tool (WAVE) considers as headings.

 * [index.html](documentation/testing/wave/index.png)
 * [about-us.html](documentation/testing/wave/about-us.png)